jeff-hykin/deno-guillotine/README.md

 2. A surprisingly practical tool for making installers/bootstrapping scripts.

 This tool allows us to modify a script, and generate one single file:
 - That file runs out-of-the-box on every major OS (MacOS/Windows/Linux).
 No "first install curl" or "Windows users do this, Linux users do this".
-One file that works all the time, everywhere.
+One file that runs every time everywhere.
 -  That file is readable and editable (not mangled)
 -  That file does not modify the user's environment (e.g. side effects)
 -  That file is able to import/use any exisiting JavaScript package because all imports are auto installed (no package json or npm install)